-Rental income from operating leases is recognised on the straight-line basis over the
+Rental income from operating leases is recognised on the straight-line basis over the term of the lease.

 2.12 Currency

 (i) Functional currency

 Items included in the financial statements of the Association are measured using the currency that best reflects the economic substance of the underlying events and circumstances relevant to the Association ("functional currency").
 The financial statements of the Association are presented in Singapore dollars, which is also the functional currency of the Association.